Start date

 Admission Criteria

-- Creative Video Submission (Required): Applicants must submit a filmed scene or short film with a maximum duration of three (3) minutes, demonstrating their creative and storytelling abilities.
+- Creative Video Submission (Required): Applicants must submit a filmed scene or short film with a maximum duration of five (5) minutes, demonstrating their creative and storytelling abilities.

 Admission requirements, program structures, and program-specific requirements are subject to review and may be updated or changed at any time without prior notice.
 Applicants are advised to visit the program page at the time of admission for the most current information.